kaaproject/kaa/Programming-guide/Key-platform-features/Configuration-management/index.md

 import org.kaaproject.kaa.client.configuration.base.ConfigurationListener;
 import org.kaaproject.kaa.client.configuration.base.SimpleConfigurationStorage;

+public static void main(String[] args) {
     // Create the Kaa desktop context for the application.
     DesktopKaaPlatformContext desktopKaaPlatformContext = new DesktopKaaPlatformContext();

     // Create a Kaa client and add a listener which displays the Kaa client configuration
     // as soon as the Kaa client is started. kaaClient = Kaa.newClient(desktopKaaPlatformContext, new SimpleKaaClientStateListener() {
     @Override
     public void onStarted() {
         super.onStarted();
-    displayConfiguration();
+        printConfiguration(kaaClient.getConfiguration());
     }
     });

     // Persist configuration in a local storage to avoid downloading it each time the Kaa client is started. kaaClient.setConfigurationStorage(new SimpleConfigurationStorage(desktopKaaPlatformContext, "saved_config.cfg"));

     // Add a listener which displays the Kaa client configuration each time it is updated. kaaClient.addConfigurationListener(new ConfigurationListener() {
     @Override
     public void onConfigurationUpdate(SampleConfiguration sampleConfiguration) {
-    LOG.info("Configuration was updated");
-    displayConfiguration();
+        printConfiguration(sampleConfiguration);
     }
     });

+    // Start the Kaa client and connect it to the Kaa server. kaaClient.start();
+    ...
+}

+private static void printConfiguration(SampleConfiguration sampleConfiguration) {
+    LOG.info("Current configuration: {}", sampleConfiguration);
+}

 ```